bokand/bokand.github.io/web_viewports_explainer.md

 ###### Chrome
 The fixed viewport is sized to the minimum scale size.
-This means that a position: fixed Element that has `width: 100%; height: 100%` will exactly fill the viewport when the page is fully zoomed out.
+This means that a position: fixed element that has `width: 100%; height: 100%` will exactly fill the viewport when the page is fully zoomed out.
 One consequence of this is that the visual viewport is always fully contained by the fixed viewport.

-Because of how the minimum scale size is computed, a wide Element elsewhere on a page can change how fixed Elements are sized and positioned.
+Because of how the minimum scale size is computed, a wide element elsewhere on a page can change how fixed elements are sized and positioned.
 This can be especially surprising when the page has a specific `initial-scale` in its viewport meta tag.
 Consider the following page: